urol-e5/timeseries/README.md

 		- This script conducts variance partitioning and redundancy analyses (RDA) on physiological metrics.
 Figures are stored in the [Figures/Multivariate folder](https://github.com/urol-e5/timeseries/tree/master/time_series_analysis/Figures/Multivariate).

 	- [`8_plasticity_analysis_centroid_distances.Rmd`](https://github.com/urol-e5/timeseries/blob/master/time_series_analysis/8_plasticity_analysis_centroid_distances.Rmd)
-		- This script also conducts an analysis to generate a "plasticity" metric calculated as distance between group centroids.
+		- This script also conducts an analysis to generate a "plasticity" metric calculated as the distance between group centroids.
 Figures are stored in the [Figures/Multivariate folder](https://github.com/urol-e5/timeseries/tree/master/time_series_analysis/Figures/Multivariate).
 Note that this analysis is not used in further analyses or presented in the publication.
-We instead used variance partioning analyses.
+We instead used variance partitioning analyses.

 	- [`9_multivariate_analysis_betadispersion.Rmd`](https://github.com/urol-e5/timeseries/blob/master/time_series_analysis/9_multivariate_analysis_betadispersion.Rmd)
 		- This scripts conducts multivariate analyses of betadispersion.